Have you ever wanted to know what it would be like to be right in the action of an NBA game?

 The price will be even more astronomical as this is the ultimate NBA fan experience.
 Again, price comes down to exclusivity as there are only 4 guaranteed NBA Finals games per year while there are 30 teams playing 82 games per year in the regular season.

-Also, the celebrity fans come out in droves for these games, even in the smaller market cities.
+Also, celebrity fans come out in droves for these games, even in the smaller market cities.
 Not to mention you’re getting a chance to see your team battle for an NBA Championship up close and personal.

 Using 2021’s Phoenix Suns and Milwaukee Bucks courtside NBA finals ticket prices as an example, these were going for $9,000+ at the Footprint Center in Phoenix.
 The most desirable center courtside seats breached the $25k mark in game 1.